pubkey/rxdb/docs-src/replication.md

       B1---C2      fork/client state
 ```

-In the case above, the client would tell hte master to move the document state from `B1` to `C2` by calling `pushHandler()`.
+In the case above, the client would tell the master to move the document state from `B1` to `C2` by calling `pushHandler()`.
 But because the actual master state is `C1` and not `B1`, the master would reject the write by sending back the actual master state `C1`.
 **RxDB resolves all conflicts on the client** so it would call the conflict handler of the `RxCollection` and create a new document state `D` that can then be written to the master.

 ```